tiian/lixa/SECURITY.md

 ## Supported Versions

-Security patches will be produced on the master tree, and for the last release (last git tag).
+Security patches will be produced on the master tree and for the last release (last git tag).

 | Version | Supported          |
 | ------- | ------------------ |